Glass fusing: Techniques

 Most contemporary fusing methods involve stacking, or layering thin sheets of glass, often using different colors to create patterns or simple images.
 The stack is then placed inside the kiln (which is almost always electric, but can be heated by gas or wood) and then heated through a series of ramps (rapid heating) and soaks (holding the temperature at a specific point) until the separate pieces begin to bond together.
 The longer the kiln is held at the maximum temperature, the more thoroughly the stack will fuse, eventually softening and rounding the edges of the original shape.
 Once the desired effect has been achieved at the maximum desired temperature, the kiln temperature will be brought down quickly through the temperature range of 815 °C to 573 °C to avoid devitrification.
 The glass is then allowed to cool slowly over a specified time, soaking at specified temperature ranges which are essential to the annealing process.
 This prevents uneven cooling and breakage and produces a strong finished product.

 This cooling takes place normally for a period of 10–12 hours in 3 stages.

 The first stage- the rapid cool period is meant to place the glass into the upper end of the annealing range 516 °C. The second stage- the anneal soak at 516 °C is meant to equalize the temperature at the core and the surface of the glass at 516 °C relieving the stress between those areas.
 The last stage, once all areas have had time to reach a consistent temperature, is the final journey to room temperature.
 The kiln is slowly brought down over the course of 2 hours to 371 °C, soaked for 2 hours at 371 °C, down again to 260 °C which ends the firing schedule.
 The glass will remain in the closed kiln until the pyrometer reads room temperature.

 Note that these temperatures are not hard and fast rules.
 Depending on the kiln, the size of the project, the number of layers, the desired finished look, and even the brand of glass, ramp and soak temperatures and times may vary.
 Small pendants can be fired and cooled very rapidly.
 For instance, small glass pieces can be fired in as little as one hour.

 Finished products

-Fused glass techniques are generally used to create art glass, glass tiles, and jewellery, notably beads.
+Fused glass techniques are generally used to create art glass, glass tiles, and jewelry, notably beads.
 Slumping techniques allow the creation of larger, functional pieces like dishes, bowls, plates, and ashtrays.
 Producing functional pieces generally requires 2 or more separate firings, one to fuse the glass and a second slump to shape it.

-Since the 1970s, more hobbyists have focused on using kiln-fused glass to make beads and components for jewellery.
+Since the 1970s, more hobbyists have focused on using kiln-fused glass to make beads and components for jewelry.
 This has become especially popular since the introduction of glass manufactured for the specific purpose of fusing in a kiln.